cloudquery/cq-source-bitly/README.md

     group_id: ${BITLY_GROUP_ID}     # mandatory
     api_token: ${BITLY_API_TOKEN}   # mandatory
     extract_utm: true               # optional.
 If set, extracts utm_tags from the long_url into separate columns
-    countries_summary_unit: "month" # optional. unit to use to query last 1 {unit} of clicks by a country.
+    # optional. unit to use to query last 1 {unit} of clicks by a country.
 Default: month.
 Values: hour, day, week, month.
+    #countries_summary_unit: "month"
-    referrers_summary_unit: "month" # optional. unit to use to query last 1 {unit} of clicks by a referrer.
+    # optional. unit to use to query last 1 {unit} of clicks by a referrer.
 Default: month.
 Values: hour, day, week, month.
+    #referrers_summary_unit: "month"
 ```

 ## Tables